NathanM0153/PySteamTimes/README.txt

 The Steam app ID was not found.

-- Honestly 99% of the time this happens (to roughly 1% of my library) it's still unexplained.
-If it's just a few, go to the links specified and find the games.
-If it's many more, contact me and I'll figure something out.
+- 99% of the time this happens it's due to a game either being no longer purchaseable or being an accessory to another game, like a Friend's Pass.
+If you want to be absolutely sure, go to the links specified and find the games.
+If it's many more than 1 or 2% of your library, contact me and I'll figure something out.
 This program is probably in continual WIP anyway.

+Many Steam App IDs in a row are not found.

+- You ran into a problem with Steam's request rate limit.
+Wait for 3-5 minutes and re-run the script.

 The game was not found on HowLongToBeat.

 - Most likely, the game name isn't exactly what it should be.
 If the program searches for "[Game] Definitive Edition" it won't find "[Game]".
 This is an unfortunate quirk of HLTB's own search API.
 You will need to go into Excel and edit the name of the game if the cell in column B specifies it was not found in HLTB's database.
-If the hours are set to 0, HLTB correctly found the game, but simply does not have data on it.
+It is also possible that HLTB does not have any record of the game whatsoever.
+If the hours are set to 0, HLTB correctly found the game in its database, but simply does not have any data on it.

-Other reasons these may occur:
+Other reasons this may occur:

 - The name is in another language
 - The program is searching for non-game software such as Borderless Gaming
 - Your internet is having problems
-- You may be having rate limits

 ---